scorelab/senz/README.md

 ![SenZ](https://user-images.githubusercontent.com/2020370/40389831-fbb0b9a8-5e30-11e8-93da-496632d20d12.png)

 Currently, the MySensors switch is implemented on two languages: one is Python and the other one is Scala.
 In either case it doesn't matter in which language your clients are built on.
 You can use either of the implementations to suit your product.
-As of now there are two implementation which works on UDP packet connection and TCP packet connections.
+As of now there are two implementations which work on the UDP packet connection and TCP packet connections.

 # Internal Working
 SenZ uses five types of messages for the communication: